Blizardy/H2M-MapRotationBuilder/README.md

 # H2M-MapRotationBuilder
-A simple script to generate a random map rotation script for the H2M Mod
+A simple script to generate a random map rotation string for the H2M Mod